smartgov-liris/SmartGovLezModel/documentation/README.md

 The `politic run` task will launch simulations and reinforcement learning module in order to learn optimal policy thanks to simulation results.
 Environments created will be saved in json files, in the `output_political` folder.
 These files can be visualised by a [lez-viewer](https://github.com/smartgov-liris/lez-viewer-Thomas).
 As the simulation is mainly mono-core, it takes a long time to learn optimal policies.
+This is the main task of the project.
+Its only prerequisite is the [Roads task](#Roads) task.

 ## Result Generator Run